myitcv/neovim/README.md

 ## Todo list

+* Create test case where event received on subscription is not consumed... but unsubscribe is called
 * Improve the example on sub/unsub
 * Support Go package acting as a server, i.e. receiving requests from Neovim
 * Tidy up subscription handling code